Hedra logo

 Hedra AI Lip Sync

 Generating a lip sync video is really simple in Hedra.
 It needs some audio and a still image.
-Hedra combines those two pieces and makes the character in the image speak (or sing) the audio with realistic movement of the character’s mouth, eyes, face, head, and even the upper body.
+Whether you provide your own voice clip or generate one with Hedra’s built-in text-to-speech, the tool animates the character in your image with realistic mouth, face, and upper-body motion.

 How To Create a Lip Sync Video Clip with Hedra